Bacteria can be major problems for human health. One of the reasons for that is because they have the ability to form biofilms.

 Now, they start producing these extra-polymeric substances.
 By excreting them, bacteria get glued to each other until they are completely encapsulated by some kind of hydrogel.

 Interestingly, once in a while, one bacterium spontaneously explodes and its cellular content (so all the DNA and proteins and lipids) is being used as a foundation for biofilm.
-Researchers could actually visualise this recently and a video showing exploding bacteria is below.

 After they have established a so-called mature biofilm, bacteria happily grow and divide inside and also communicate with each other.